-Imagine breezing lazily by dramatic Alpine scenery that tumbles into lush Mediterranean landscapes ripe with vineyards, orchards and palms — all held under the spell of castles, spires and the wooing Italian sun.
+Imagine meandering past dramatic Alpine scenery that tumbles into lush Mediterranean landscapes ripe with vineyards, orchards and palms — all held under the spell of mountain-hung castles, spiring steeples and the wooing Italian sun.

-This South Tyrolean jewel is blessed from mountain peak to mountain peak with so much rich history and natural splendor you could meander from dusk to dawn never tiring of their beauty.
+These soul-soothing walks are blessed from mountain peak to mountain peak with so much rich history and natural splendor you could wander them from dusk to dawn never tiring of their beauty.
 That’s why we return to them on nearly every visit to South Tyrol.

 In this post, we show you how to enjoy Merano’s Passer, Summer, Gilf and Tappeiner Promenade (also known as Tappeinerweg) from beginning to end.
-As you’ll see, whether visiting in spring, summer or fall, walking the promenades of Merano ravishes your senses no matter the season.
+As you’ll see, whether visiting in spring, summer or fall, Merano ravishes your senses no matter the season.

 However, this unexpected gloom did not dampen the sight of Hotel Partaneshof, our home for the next few days.
 Its inviting chalet-like character would have charmed us even in a storm.